ibm-mas/ansible-devops/ibm/mas_devops/roles/suite_app_config/README.md

 The following properties can be defined to customize the persistent volumes for the JMS queues setup for Manage.

 ### mas_app_settings_jms_queue_pvc_storage_class
 Provide the persistent volume storage class to be used for JMS queue configuration.
+Both `ReadWriteOnce` (if using a block storage class) or `ReadWriteMany` (if using file storage class) access modes are supported.
 **Note:** JMS configuration will only be done if `mas_app_settings_server_bundles_size` property is set to `jms`.

 - Optional